-(d) Students, who are pursuing two courses, should choose carefully and register for only one course in any one slot.
-(See below for Timetable format).
+- (a) Only those students who have been notified in writing that they are allowed to do ExamsOnly can apply to register in this category. - (b) Students, who are pursuing two courses, should choose carefully and register for only one course in any one slot.
 Refunds will not be granted for any "clashed course" except in the case where a clash was caused by a timetable change.

-18.6 Course Selection and Registration (Specially Admitted Students/ Non-UWI Students)
+20.6 Course Selection and Registration (Specially Admitted Students/ Non-UWI Students)

-- Non-UWI or "Specially Admitted" students are required to complete and return a copy of the Special Admissions Application Form to the Admissions Section in the Registry. - Specially-Admitted students must pay tuition and misc. fees.
+- (a) Non-UWI or "Specially Admitted" students are required to complete and return a copy of the Special Admissions Application Form to the Admissions Section in the Registry. - (b) Specially-Admitted students must pay tuition and miscellaneous fees.

-18.7 Timetable
+20.7 Timetable

-The Faculty prepares a timetable for all departments.
-Students should note that each course on the timetable appears in one of four time slots that are further segmented into Slot A, Slot B, and Slot Cto facilitate the meeting of each course 3 times per week for a total of six hours.
 Students should check the timetable carefully to ensure that they do not select "clashed courses".
-Refunds will not be granted for any "clashed course" save where a student registered for a course on a previous version of the timetable, and a current timetable change resulted in the clash.
+Refunds will not be granted for "clashed course" save where a student registered for a course on a previous version of the timetable, and a current timetable change resulted in the clash.

-18.8 Examinations, Course Load
+20.8 Examinations and Course Load

-Students can register for a maximum of TWO courses within the Faculty (including Exams Only).
-Students are advised to check the timetable before registering.
-Examination procedures will be the same as those that apply for the end of semester examinations.
+- (a) Students can register for a maximum of TWO courses within the Faculty.
 Finalizing students can apply to do a third course through the Faculty Coordinator.
-A student is deemed as finalizing if that student has only 3 or 4 courses remaining to complete the degree programme.
+A student is deemed as finalizing if that student has only 3 or 4 courses remaining to complete the degree programme. - (b) Examination procedures will be the same as those that apply during the semester.

-18.9 Withdrawal
+20.9 Withdrawal

-Students may withdraw at anytime from a course or all coursesduring the normal registration period.
+Students may withdraw at anytime from a course or all courses during the normal registration period.
 After the normal registration period has passed students who wish to withdraw from a course may request to drop the course using the Automated Student Request System (ASRS).
 The request may be granted if no coursework was completed and may be subject to a late fine to be determined by the Academic Board.